openSUSE MicroOS Desktop

 $ distrobox-enter tumbleweed

 With distrobox-export you can create a shortcut in your host system to open an application from a distrobox container.
+So, in this example, if you want to export mpv, enter the distrobox of your choice and enter the following:

 This section describes known issues on openSUSE MicroOS Desktop and their solutions.